bazaarvoice/dropwizard-caching-bundle/README.md

 Memcached limits keys to 250 bytes.
 If the key is longer than 250 bytes, the memcached store will hash the original key, truncate the key, and append the hash.

-# TODO

-## Short Term

-* More logging
-* New metric: local cache size in bytes
-* Testing
-* More efficient operation when caching is not being used, but cache-control header is being generated
-    * No need to capture response content or deal with ResponseCache at all

-## Long Term

-* Custom cache key generator implementation
-* Admin port tool to configure caching on the fly
-* API to evict things from the cache in code (for example: evict when POST updates a record)

-## Unsupported HTTP Headers

-* Vary
-    * Right now hard coded to vary on: ACCEPT, ACCEPT-ENCODING, ACCEPT-LANGUAGE, ACCEPT-CHARSET
-* Expect
-* If-Match, If-None-Match
-* If-Modified-Since, If-Unmodified-Since
-* Cache-Control: no-cache fields, private fields
-    * no-cache with fields and private with fields are simply treated as a bare no-cache/private directive